Barre vs. Pilates vs. Yoga: How Do They Compare?Sep 3, 2020

 Since Pilates focuses on your core, and that’s what helps hold you upright, it’s no surprise that the practice can help you stand up straighter — which makes you look even fitter.
-“People will start to ask what’s different about you because you will hold your body in an entirely different way,” says Tatelbaum.
+“When the attention is drawn to tightening the core and strengthening your shoulders, naturally your spine lengthens.
+You will be noticed.” says Rogers.

 Who is Pilates for?